lctrcl/crwg/README.md

 **TL;DR**
-This is a generator of custom russian dictionaries, based on reverse translit, and basic password analyzer.
+This is a generator of custom Russian dictionaries, based on reverse translit, and basic password analyzer.

 You can download tool [here](https://github.com/lctrcl/crwg)